steve-crouch/dirac-job-scheduling/_episodes/01-intro-job-scheduler.md

 The `-s` flag curtails the output to only a summary, whereas omitting this flag provides a full listing of nodes in each queue and their current state.

-You should see something like the following, although this will vary for each DiRAC resource:
+You should see something like the following.
+This is an example from COSMA:

 ~~~
 PARTITION         AVAIL  TIMELIMIT   NODES(A/I/O/T) NODELIST